AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 * **See the campaign leaderboard** in the opportunity page to track addresses’ participation
 * **Integrate campaign data** into your own app using our API.
 You’ll find the procedure [here](https://docs.merkl.xyz/integrate-merkl/app)
 * **Renew your campaigns** Campaigns cannot be extended after they end, but you can easily create a new one using the same parameters
 * **Reallocate unclaimed rewards** from any recipient to another address at your discretion.
-You’ll find the procedure [here](https://docs.merkl.xyz/merkl-mechanisms/features)
+You’ll find the procedure [here](https://docs.merkl.xyz/merkl-mechanisms/features#campaign-cancellation)
-* **Cancel a campaign**: go in the [studio](https://studio.merkl.xyz/users/) using the creator address, select the campaign you want to cancel and click on the button on the right.
-Any remaining (undistributed) tokens will be available in the next 24 hours for withdrawal through the Merkl UI or directly via contract interaction.
+* **Cancel a campaign** by opening the [Studio](https://studio.merkl.xyz/users/) and selecting the campaign you want to cancel.
+You can find a full guide [here](https://docs.merkl.xyz/merkl-mechanisms/features)

 *   (If needed) **edit some parameters** of your campaigns.

     ✅ You can: